 Actually, there’s a resurgence in typewriters, but that’s more for writers than offices.

-Actually, we have a physical paper calendar at home where we schedule everything but for work I use a Google calendar.
+We have a physical paper calendar at home where we schedule everything but for work I use a Google calendar.
 I think most offices rely on digital calendars that can be shared, integrated with mobile devices, send out reminders and basically do so much more than the old-school paper calendar.

 3. Fax machine